 back to the CIVS administrator, and you may receive an email identifying such

 bounces.
 However, don't count on learning all the bad addresses this way:

 bounce notifications may not be sent, parsing email bounces is fragile, and the

-supervisor may not have time to help you.
+administrator may not have time to help you.
 The best policy is to verify all

 emails that you give to CIVS before adding voters.